Last updated 13 May 2020

 2. Collect a little water from the tap (make sure the temperature of the water is ok).

-3. Rub the soap/squirt some handwash onto affected hand and build up some lather.
+3. Rub the soap/squirt some handwash onto the affected hand and build up some lather.

 4. Squish the unaffected palm and fingers together building up a good lather, using your thumb to help.